rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 Often we process `Events` from the template and occasionally also trigger those channels in the class programmatically.

-This leads to a lot of cluttery codebase as we have to consider first the value in the event which leads to un nessecarry and repetative code in the template.
+This leads to a cluttered codebase as we have to consider first the value in the event which leads to un necessary and repetitive code in the template.
 This is also true for the programmatic usage in the component class or a service.

 To ease this pain we can manage this login with `transforms`.